k2controls/piRover02/sprint1/week03/index.md

   - screen capture included showing score
   - Test scores are recorded
 - Video presentation (50 points)
-  - The use of Zoom video is recommend so that your computer screen showing diagrams, data, and code can be shared.
+  - The use of Zoom video is recommended so that your computer screen showing diagrams, data, and code can be shared.
   - Requirements: Internal Resistance of a Power Source
     - Introduction: Introduce the activity including Rs and its relationship to battery quality, capacity, and voltage regulation. (see resources)
     - Testing Procedure: Use either the AA battery test or the piRover battery test to outline steps.